elabdesunil/django-allauth-integration/Readme.md

     'allauth.socialaccount.providers.github',
 ```

-At the bottom of the `settings.py`
+At the bottom of the `settings.py`, add the following codes

 ```python
 # Specify that we are using allauth backend